WazeDev/WME-GIS-Layers/docs/How-to-add-new-layers.md

 #### 1. Value Mapping with Code Translation

-Map code numbers to readable labels and combine with other fields.
+Map numeric codes to readable labels and combine with other fields

 ```javascript
 var FEATURE_TYPE_MAP = {